kumarpriyanshu09/my-Portfolio/docs/DEPLOYMENT_GUIDE.md

 ## Prerequisites

-- Node.js 18.0.0 or later
+- Node.js 18.0.0 or later (as implied by modern Next.js usage)
-- npm or yarn package manager
+- npm, yarn, or pnpm package manager (project uses `pnpm-lock.yaml`)
 - Git
 - Vercel or Netlify account (for deployment)